Home » Dessert Recipes » Easy Apple Pie Filling

 • Last but not least, Pink Lady apples keep their crisp texture and lovely rose color nicely, making them perfect for apple pie filling.
 They have the perfect balance of sweetness and tartness.

-What Is Apple Pie Filling Made Of?
+What is Apple Pie Filling Made of?

 Apple pie filling is made of baking apples, lemon juice, brown sugar, granulated sugar, butter, vanilla extract, ground cinnamon, cornstarch, and a pinch of salt.

-Three things make sure you have the best apple pie”
+Three things make sure you have the best apple pie:

-1. Using the right apples
+1. Using the right apples (variety and ripeness)

 3. Not overcooking the filling

-What Is The Best Thickener For Apple Pie Filling?
+What is the Best Thickener for Apple Pie Filling?

-Why Is My Apple Pie Filling Mushy?
+Why is My Apple Pie Filling Mushy?

 Serving and Pairing Suggestions

-Storage Tips (Freezing And Leftovers)
+Storage Tips (Freezing and Leftovers)

 This tasty apple pie filling can be used immediately or refrigerated for later use.
 Refrigerate for up to 5 days in an airtight container.

 To freeze, just prepare it as stated and then let it cool.
 Put in a freezer-safe bag or jar and freeze for up to 2 months.
-Before using, let it defrost in the refrigerator overnight and use it as you would fresh!
+Before using, let it defrost in the refrigerator and use it as you would fresh!

 Canning Apple Pie Filling